AquaDraco/UnityStationWiki/RPC-vs-Netmsg.md

 RPC is a nice and clean solution to send non-secure data.
 An example for non-secure data is grafical-only information such as disabling a SpriteRenderer.
 RPC is however a clean and efficient protocol, that should be used where security is not an issue.

 Please note, that some insignificant graffical updates, may be important to send sparsely.

+## SyncVar
+SyncVar can be a simple alternative to NetMsg or RPC for sending updates to all clients.
+But it has some caveats for how to use it without having unexpected behavior.
+See [[SyncVar Best Practices for Easy Networking]]